amirValibeigi/ir-rh-validation/README.md

 ### hasNotIn

-check that object in values is not exist
+check that object in values is not exists

 ```javascript
 import { hasNotIn } from "ir-rh-validation/OperatorValidation";